Grievances and Member Feedback

 Another avenue is to use the grievance process.

 You may file a Grievance verbally (over the phone) by calling Health Choice Generations Utah at 844-457-8943.
-Or, you may also write a letter to Health Choice Generations Utah and either mail or fax it to:
+Or, you may also write a letter to Health Choice Generations Utah and mail it to:

 Health Choice Generations